JiteshJain123/Portfolio/README.md

 ## 🛠️ Tech Stack

-- ⚛️ React.js
+- ⚛️ **React.js**
-- ⚡ Vite
+- ⚡ **Vite**
-- 🎨 Tailwind CSS
+- 🎨 **Tailwind CSS**
+- 🌀 **Framer Motion** (for animations)
-- 📦 Lucide Icons / Remix Icons
+- 📦 **Lucide Icons** / **Remix Icons**

 ---

 ## ✨ Features

-- Smooth scrolling and elegant animations
-- Fully responsive design for all screen sizes
-- Project showcase with live links and GitHub repos
+- **Full-Stack Project Showcase**: Highlights complex applications built with modern backends like Convex, Prisma, and PostgreSQL.
-- Skill bars with hover effects
-- Experience and volunteering timeline
-- Contact section with mail integration
+- **AI-Powered Integrations**: Demonstrates experience in building applications with intelligent features for content generation and management.
+- **Dynamic Project Filtering**: Allows visitors to filter projects by category (e.g., Full-Stack, Backend, AI).
+- **Smooth Animations**: Utilizes Framer Motion for elegant transitions and a fluid user experience.
+- **Fully Responsive Design**: Ensures a seamless experience on desktops, tablets, and mobile devices.

 ---

 ## 🖼️ Sections Included

-- **Home** – Intro + Profile Icon
-- **About** – My journey
-- **Skills** – Technical & Soft Skills with animated bars
-- **Projects** – Featured + other projects with hover effects
-- **Experience** – Technical + Management (Korero, Cloth Donation, etc.)
-- **Contact** – Reach me easily

----
+- **Home**: Hero section with an updated bio highlighting full-stack and AI expertise.
+- **About**: Detailed professional summary and educational background.
+- **Skills**: A comprehensive overview of my technical toolkit, including backend and platform technologies.
+- **Projects**: An interactive grid featuring major full-stack apps like an AI Content Platform and a Personal Finance Tracker.
+- **Experience**: A timeline of relevant technical and management roles.
+- **Contact**: A simple and effective way to get in touch.